domwakeling/tv-tracker/README.md

 See `/data/dummySeasonInfo.js` for an example of the data that is held within the `seasonsInfo`  and `showInfo` dictionaries.

+## Admin Tools

+Admin tools are at `[home_url]/admin`.

+To access the user tools a user must have an `admin: true` key-value pair in their `roles` (within the `Shows` db and `users` collection, **not** the `UserAuth` db.

+At present all users are assigned a "roles" value upon sign-up but this is left empty - to set up the first `admin` user it is necessary to access the database and manually add the `admin: true` key-value paid to a user.

+At present the user-facing element of the site does not surface the `admin` route/page.
+It is possible that this will be added (ideally such that only users with admin rights can see it) in the future.

 ## Summary of API routes

 | Route  | Comment |